dengxianga/CUDA-Based-Fast-and-Accurate-Image-Feature-Matching-for-Large-Scale-Dataset/README.md

 * Sparsity of data structure (number of hash bits) vs. total time consumed vs. speed up

-* Testing on three implementations: original algorithm on CPU, GPU, and slightly improved GPU version that borrows some ideas mentioned in the new draft of paper.
+* Testing on three implementations: original algorithm on CPU, GPU, and slightly improved GPU version that borrows some ideas mentioned in my new draft of paper (not submitted yet).

 8 bits, 6 tables t| 8 bits, 6 tables
 :-------------------------:  |:-------------------------: